BlackBerry's meltdown sparks start-up boom in Canada's Silicon Valley

 It became more confident about investing in Desire2Learn after the start-up hired Dennis Kavelman, a former chief operating officer of RIM, Ruffolo added.
 "Many great talented people left to join a variety of other start ups and brought a nice stimulus of experience to some of these fledgling start-ups that has caused them to mature at a much faster rate," he said.

-Spark Capital, an early investor in Twitter Inc, and Bridgescale Partners, which invested in Shutterfly Inc, are also putting money into the region.
+Spark Capital, an early investor in Twitter Inc (TWTR.N), and Bridgescale Partners, which invested in Shutterfly Inc (SFLY.O), are also putting money into the region.

 Relatively cheaper housing has helped persuade ex-BlackBerry employees to stay.
 In February, the average price of a house in the Kitchener-Waterloo region was C$335,000 ($305,700), compared with a median price of $669,000 for a home in San Jose, California.